Palmon’s Evolution of Anger! (JP)

 Mimi: “Oh well.
 They always were a little weird.”

-Sweet.[00:03] Before showing Sora and Piyomon’s scenario, there’s a shot of the Digimon inside the box.
+(3 sec) The boxed-in Digimon explain how they came to be boxed-in.
+Before we see Sora and Piyomon’s flashback, there’s a shot of the inside the box.

 Monzaemon: “The Digimon will go in the toy box.
 The children will have their emotions erased and become toys for the toys!”